Dog Breeds of 25 Famous Dogs

-Dogs from TV shows and movies touch our hearts with their performances.
-We grew up watching them.
+Dogs from TV shows and movies touch our hearts with their performances and notable dogs from history touch our hearts with their stories.
+We grew up watching them and learning about them.
 They can make us smile, laugh, cry, and wish for a dog of our own.
-These are the dog breeds of 13 famous dogs:
+These are the dog breeds of several famous dogs:

 Lassie was originally written as a female Rough Collie in the initial short story written by Eric Night.
 The story was later expanded into Lassie Come Home, a full-length novel that became a classic TV show and several movies.
 Much like the Lassie of the big screen, the Collie is a hard-working herding dog that is highly intelligent, easily trained, and family-oriented.

 Dorothy’s trusted companion in The Wizard of Oz was Toto, a Cairn Terrier.
 This dog breed is a courageous and devoted dog breed.
 Toto shows these traits as the little dog bravely sticks by Dorothy’s side during all of her adventures and misadventures.
 A Cairn Terrier is dedicated to their family and gets along well with children, which makes them an excellent family dog.

 Balto is one of the most famous and highly honored hero dogs.
 Balto was a Siberian Husky that led the final dog sled team into Nome, Alaska, and delivered the lifesaving serum that would save the town from a deadly diphtheria epidemic.
 In the Disney movie, Balto, he was portrayed as a Siberian Husky/Wolf Mix.